aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/calendars/working-hours/_index.md

 Calendar taskCalendar = task.get(Tsk.CALENDAR);
 ```

-## Step 3: Define Start and End Dates
+## Define Start and End Dates
-Set up the time window for which you want to **determine working days**:
+Set up the time window for which you want to **determine working days**.
+Using the task’s start and finish dates ensures you only evaluate the relevant period.

 ```java
 java.util.Calendar calStartDate = java.util.Calendar.getInstance();